Skip to main content

 Lead quality data lives on the client’s side — their CRM, their front desk, their sales team.
 Which means great lead-gen reporting requires something ecommerce reporting doesn’t: asking.

 Build a lightweight loop into your reporting cadence: “Of the 32 leads we sent this month, how many turned into consults?”
-Clients almost always answer, because the question itself signals that you care about their revenue, not just your platform metrics.
-And the answer turns your next report from “we generated leads” into “we generated cases.”
+Some clients will answer because the question connects platform metrics with their sales process.
+When they do, the next report can distinguish generated leads from downstream outcomes.

 One template does not fit all verticals